Missing All Upper Or Lower

-Missing All Lower Teeth
+Missing All Upper / Lower Teeth

 Although many patients have no problem wearing an upper denture, some people find it very difficult to wear and eat with lower dentures.
 Several dental implant-supported replacement options are available if you are missing all of your lower teeth.
+Dr. Cristoforo or Dr. Carmosino will advise you of your options.

 Ball Attachment Denture